CharlesCarley/Cloud/README.md

 ## [Cloud.Generator](Source/Cloud.Generator)

+The user defined Api gets fed back into the generator build tool.
+It defines a type switch that determines the output database code.
+_At the moment, only the SQLite back-ends are implemented._

+The final output of the generator should be fed back into another user defined project in-order to use database types.

-The generator can be set to automatically run during build by embedding [Cloud.Generator.targets](BuildTools/Cloud.Generator.targets) file into a project.
+The generator can be set to automatically run during build by embedding the [Cloud.Generator.targets](BuildTools/Cloud.Generator.targets) file into a project.

 ```xml
 <PropertyGroup>